MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - A single account should be used for all Web Applications, named **Web Application pool account**.
 This usage of a single account allows the administrator to use a single IIS Application Pool for all Web Applications, except the Central Administration Web Application which - as noted above - is run by the SharePoint farm service account.

-- Except for the **Claims to Windows Token Service account**, no Service Application Pool account should have Local Administrator access to any SharePoint server, nor any elevated SQL Server role, for example, the *sysadmin* fixed role.
-The **SharePoint Farm Administrator account** will require the *dbcreator* and *securityadmin* fixed roles unless you pre-provision SharePoint databases and manually assign permissions to each database.
+- Except for the Claims to Windows Token Service account, no Service Application Pool account should have Local Administrator access to any SharePoint server, nor any elevated SQL Server role, for example, the *sysadmin* fixed role.
+The SharePoint Farm Administrator account will require the *dbcreator* and *securityadmin* fixed roles unless you pre-provision SharePoint databases and manually assign permissions to each database.

-- **Service Application Pool accounts**, except for the account running the **Claims to Windows Token Service**, should have *Deny logon locally* and *Deny logon through Remote Desktop Services* in the Local *Security Policy\User Rights Assignment*.
+- Service Application Pool accounts, except for the account running the Claims to Windows Token Service, should have *Deny logon locally* and *Deny logon through Remote Desktop Services* in the Local *Security Policy\User Rights Assignment*.
 These values are set via *secpol.msc*.

 - Use separate accounts for **Content access** (Search crawler), **Portal Super Reader**, **Portal Super User**, and **User Profile Service Application Synchronization**, if applicable.

-- The **Claims to Windows Token Service account** is a highly privileged account on the farm.
+- The Claims to Windows Token Service account is a highly privileged account on the farm.
 Prior to deploying this service, verify if it's required.
 If necessary, use a separate account for this service.

 ### Service accounts recommendations overview